Small-Business Lending Indicators Dashboard

 Indicator Value Change Period

-Sources: Census Bureau Business Formation Statistics; NFIB Small Business Economic Trends (January 2026)
+Sources: U.S. Census Bureau, Business Formation Statistics (March 2026, released April 8); NFIB Small Business Economic Trends (March 2026)

-For borrowers exploring business lines of credit or other working capital solutions, the formation data suggests a steady pipeline of new enterprises entering the credit market.
-But the cost burden data, particularly on insurance and taxes, means that even optimistic business owners face margin compression that complicates debt service calculations.
+For borrowers exploring business lines of credit or other working capital solutions, the formation data points to a still-elevated but cooling pipeline of new enterprises entering the credit market.
+But with taxes holding at 19% and inflation climbing to a 7-points-above-average reading, margin compression continues even among owners with stable revenue, complicating debt service calculations.

 Credit Conditions